OWSA: OneWorld South Asia

 January 24, 2017: Twelve Indian women got together to script what is now being claimed as a first e-novel in Hindi.
-The e-novel titled Aaina Sach Nahi Bolta (Mirror does not reveal truth) is being published by Mathrubhumi, a prominent digital publisher.
+The e-novel titled Aaina Sach Nahi Bolta (Mirror does not reveal truth) is being published by Matrubharti, a prominent digital publisher.

 Aaina Sach Nahi Bolta is a story of one middle class girl written by 13 women from different backgrounds.
 The story revolves around the idea that dreams don't get fulfilled by just facing the mirror but by steely resolves.
 Readers got an opportunity to meet the women authors at the 44th World Book Fair in New Delhi during January 7-15.